CleverTap/clevertap-ios-sdk/README.md

 ### Swift

 1. Follow the Install and Add Your CleverTap Account Credentials steps above.
-2. Add the [CleverTapSDK-Bridging-Header.h](https://github.com/CleverTap/clevertap-ios-sdk/blob/master/SwiftStarterProject/CleverTapSDK-Bridging-Header.h) to your project.
+2. Add the [CleverTapSDK-Bridging-Header.h](https://github.com/CleverTap/clevertap-ios-sdk/blob/master/SwiftStarterProject/CleverTapSDK-Bridging-Header.h) (rename to YOUR-PROJECT-NAME-Bridging-Header.h, if you like) to your project.
-3. Add the path to the CleverTapSDK-Bridging-Header.h in the Objective-C Bridging Header section of your project's Build Settings.
+3. Add the path to that Bridging-Header.h in the Objective-C Bridging Header section of your project's Build Settings.

 Alternatively, add the contents of the CleverTapSDK-Bridging-Header.h to your existing Bridging Header file.